Skip to main content

 1. StoryChief as trigger

 Step 1.
-On Make, create a new workflow.
-In the workflow, select 'New workflow'.
+On Make, create a new scenario.
+In the bar on top, select 'create scenario'.

+Step 2.
 Click on '+' to add a first step.
-In the sidebar, choose 'On a webhook call'.
+In the modal, choose 'Webhooks' and 'Custom webhook'.

 • ID: An ID of the content on the platform where it's published